eric-heiden/deep-rl-docker/README.md

 # deep-rl-docker :whale: :robot:
-Docker image with OpenAI Gym, Baselines and Roboschool, utilizing TensorFlow and JupyterLab.
+Docker image with OpenAI Gym, Baselines, MuJoCo and Roboschool, utilizing TensorFlow and JupyterLab.

 ![Roboschool](https://github.com/eric-heiden/deep-rl-docker/blob/doc/roboschool.png?raw=true)

 ## Build
+MoJoCo 1.50 and 1.31 will be installed under `.mujoco` in the container's home directory.
+Provide your MuJoCo key file (`mjkey.txt`) in the directory `internal` so that it can be placed at the required locations of the MuJoCo installations.
+At the moment, only institutional licenses are supported.

 CPU version:
 ```
 docker build -f Dockerfile -t uscresl/deep-rl-docker:tf1.4.0rc1-gym0.9.4-py3 .